A beautiful perennial garden isn't simply a

 compelled to start a collection of as many

-species and cultivars as I have room for!
+cultivars/varieties as I have room for!
 I justify my unbridled plant

 shopping frenzies by telling myself that I'm purchasing